 Wearing contact lenses for long periods of time

 Excessive evaporation of tears can also cause dry eye syndrome.
-Such evaporation might possibly be caused by "meibomitis," which results from infection and inflammation of the meibomian glands in the eyelids.
-Patients with thyroid disease (Thyroid or Grave's disease results from overative thyroid which affects the eyes, might possibly cause proptosis, loss of vision and dry eye.
-Please see the Thryoid page for more details), might possibly also experience dry eye syndrome caused by excessive evaporation.
+Such evaporation could be caused by "meibomitis," which results from infection and inflammation of the meibomian glands in the eyelids.
+Patients with thyroid disease (Thyroid or Grave's disease results from overative thyroid which affects the eyes, could cause proptosis, loss of vision and dry eye.
+Please see the Thryoid page for more details), could also experience dry eye syndrome caused by excessive evaporation.

 Decreased sensitivity of the cornea can also lead to insufficient production of tears.